 The amount of the claim is approximately MUS\$2.
 The case is being heard in the People's Court of Dongpo District, Meishan, Sichuan Province.
-The trial hearing is scheduled for September 2024.
+The trial hearing is suspended and the date for its resumption has not yet been setb.